Get ready for the release of Apple's next supercharged smartwatch.

 Apple Watch Ultra 3 features we want to see

-We won’t know any major features of the Apple Watch Ultra 3 until the company officially confirms the smartwatch next September.
+We will only learn about the major features of the Apple Watch Ultra 3 if/when the company officially confirms the smartwatch in September 2025.

 Yet, after extensively testing the first two generations, a few things are on our wish list.